SteveBarnett/Remixing/_thinking/zen/awakening-to-zen.md

 ### Author's Preface

-- ... alert wisdom of one walks the Path in the midst of life
+- ... alert wisdom of one who walks the Path in the midst of life

 ### Part I: Living Zen In America